Follow the links below to read about alumni news and noteworthy accomplishments! Please contact us to share stories of your own!

 But rising temperatures – made worse by global warming – is not confined only middle income and poorer nations.

-Read The Fletcher School's coverage here, and the full interview with Rachel Kyte here: Amidst Rising Heat Waves, UN says Cooling is a Human Right, not a Luxury.
+Read the full interview with Rachel Kyte here: Amidst Rising Heat Waves, UN says Cooling is a Human Right, not a Luxury.

 Many remote areas, like the Sundarbans region straddling India and Bangladesh pictured here, have little near-term potential for grid connectivity, making them totally dependent on technologies like solar. – Photo: Dr. Kartikeya Singh